-But taxation on retirement benefits is obviously something to be considered.
-However, in Tennessee, you do not have to have to pay taxes on retirement income via 401(k), IRA or pensions; and Social Security benefits.
+Taxation on retirement benefits is obviously also something to be considered.
+However, in Tennessee, you do not have to pay taxes on retirement income via 401(k), IRA or pensions; and Social Security benefits.

 Who will inherit my Social Security benefits?

 After you pass, you may wonder who will be entitled to your Social Security benefits.
 In general, an eligible beneficiary will receive monthly payments until the full retirement amount has been given.